Make Your Mental Health Days More Meaningful

 Stress has an uncanny way of toxically seeping across every aspect of life, spilling over onto your mental and physical health.
 Communication pathologist and cognitive neuroscientist Dr. Caroline Leaf tells rē•spin, “When an individual is in a toxic thinking state, the release of stress hormones such as cortisol and homocysteine can significantly affect the immune system, cardiovascular system, and neurological system.”

-Becoming more in-tune with your body is essential to becoming more aware of the physical and emotional warning signs that your body sends.
+Becoming more in-tune with your body is essential to becoming more aware of your body’s physical and emotional warning signs.
 These physical cues help to indicate that it is time to carve out some time for yourself.
-You can learn to identify the physical signs of emotional distress from heart palpitations, digestive issues, somatic aches and pains, depression, and even panic attacks.
+In addition, you can learn to identify the physical symptoms of emotional distress from heart palpitations, digestive issues, somatic aches and pains, depression, and even panic attacks.
 If you’ve suffered any of these physical manifestations of stress, know that this could be your body sending you a message that it’s time to tend to the internal you (versus the external).

 rē•spin the Mental Health Day

 The idea of a mental health day seems simple enough in theory.
 Take 24 hours from your daily routine to step back from the stressors of your daily routine: Sleep-in, do some yoga and have a “treat yourself” moment to fix the imbalance that contributed to your accumulation of stress.
 A mental health day well spent is filled with activities that you find relaxing and help your mind escape from the normative pressures — all the things you tell yourself you should be doing — whether imposed by the self, others, your job, etc.

 Now, let’s rē•spin what a mental health day off looks like, diving deeper and looking inward at how to truly nourish your inner world and get to the bottom of what’s nagging at your peace of mind and mental health.